Foxtra/Unity/README.md

 The Bird flyes to the right and the goal is to avoid collisions with columns and ground (actually the background and columns are moving to the left).

-The Bird is going down slowly and it goes up only when the player clicks Left Mouse Button.
+The Bird is constantly going down and it goes up only when the player clicks Left Mouse Button.

 The project contains two forlders: *Release* and *Source*: